Resource-efficient equivariant quantum convolutional neural networks: Introduction

 \section{Introduction}

 Demonstrating practical quantum advantages is a significant challenge in quantum information science.
 While several quantum algorithms, such as Shor's factoring~\cite{Shor1997-bt} and Grover's search~\cite{Grover1997-zk}, are believed to achieve this goal, they require a large-scale fault-tolerant quantum computer, which will prevent the early realization of quantum advantages~\cite{Gidney2021-ds}.
 Given this situation, numerous studies have focused on developing quantum algorithms that can be implemented on near-term quantum devices~\cite{Preskill2018-xr}.
 One promising approach is using variational quantum algorithms (VQAs), where the parameterized quantum circuit (PQC) is optimized to solve a given problem with quantum and classical computers~\cite{Cerezo2021-un}.
-The VQAs apply to various tasks, such as finding the ground and excited states of Hamiltonian~\cite{Peruzzo2014-oj}, learning an unknown function from data (i.e, quantum machine learning, QML)~\cite{Farhi2018-nt, Mitarai2018-ap, Benedetti2019-ph, Schuld2020-vz}, and solving combinatorial optimization problems~\cite{Farhi2014-as}.
-However, several obstacles exist that prevent VQAs from achieving quantum advantages.
-The most critical issue in VQAs is the poor trainability of PQCs.
-This is often due to barren plateaus where the flat landscape of the cost function causes the optimization process to fail~\cite{McClean2018-qf, Cerezo2021-tq, Ortiz-Marrero2021-lx, Holmes2022-uk}.
-Although many methods have been proposed to avoid barren plateaus~\cite{Larocca2024-vh}, completely resolving this issue is still challenging.
+The VQAs apply to various tasks, such as finding the ground and excited states of Hamiltonians~\cite{Peruzzo2014-oj}, learning unknown patterns and relationships from data (i.e., quantum machine learning, QML)~\cite{Farhi2018-nt, Mitarai2018-ap, Benedetti2019-ph, Schuld2020-vz}, and solving combinatorial optimization problems~\cite{Farhi2014-as}.